 The two-year full time double-degree programme Innovation Management is run by Aalborg University and the University of Chinese Academy of Sciences and coordinated by the Sino-Danish Center in Beijing.
 The Danish degree is awarded by Aalborg University and is named Master of Science in Economics and Business Administration (Innovation Management) and in Danish Cand.merc. i Innovation Management.
 The Chinese degree is awarded by the University of Chinese Academy of Sciences (UCAS).
 The programme enrolls both Danish and international students.

-The programme is taught in English and is designed following the principles of transnational, transdisciplinary, and team-based culture; the principles that define today’s dynamic and fast changing world.
+The programme is managed by the International Business Centre at AAU and is taught in English and is designed following the principles of transnational, transdisciplinary, and team-based culture; the principles that define today’s dynamic and fast changing world.

 Learn how to create value through systematic processes